 Over time, Banks and MTOs have seen a general decline of total average costs, while Post Office services have led a volatile trend and overall recorded periodic increases since the historic low recorded in Q3 2013.
+Post offices are recorded above the Global Average in Q1 2018, at 7.44 percent (this is likely due to the loss of 2 cheaper than average services, from the Republic of Korea to China).
 Banks are firmly above the Global Average, whereas MTOs remain below.